 There are thousands of books that promise you need not grow old.
 They usually come with such phrases in their titles as Forever Young, Growing Younger, Ending Aging, Turn Back the Clock, Secrets to Staying Young and the ever-popular Anti-Aging.

-Mostly, they are filled with snake-oil nostrums involving $400/ounce lotions, denial and a lot of wishful thinking.
-Oh, they pay lip service to getting off your butt and moving around – always a good idea – but they are really selling immortality on earth and if you believe in that, well, go ahead and waste your money.
+Mostly, they are filled with denial and a lot of wishful thinking.
+Oh, they or they encourage you to start moving around – always a good idea – but they are really selling immortality on earth which we know is not the truth.

-If, on the other hand, you are curious about what it’s really like to grow old, how your late years differ from youth and midlife, and want to learn the pleasures inherent in the acceptance of aging – even amidst a culture that does everything possible to marginalize the old and make us invisible – you can’t go wrong with the books listed below.
+If, on the other hand, you are curious about what it’s really like to grow old, how your late years differ from youth and midlife, and want to learn to accept the process of aging – even amidst a culture that does everything possible to marginalize the old and make us invisible – you can’t go wrong with the books listed below.
 Very soon, mine will be listed among them.
 YEAH!

-I have read a hundreds of books on aging and although there are other good ones, these few are the cream.
-They have been published over a period of more than 30 years and are the collected wisdom and knowledge of their superb writers – thinkers and activists who aim a bright, shining light onto the realities of getting old.
+I have read a hundreds of books on aging and although there are other good ones, these few are some of the best.
+They have been published over a period of more than 30 years and are the collected wisdom and knowledge of writers – thinkers and activists who aim a bright, shining light onto the realities of getting old.

 Each title links to its page at Amazon.com because it’s a good bet the book book will actually be there.
 I have often found that at other online booksellers, the price is lower so check around.
 Amazon is just a convenience.